jeka-dev/demo-cowsay/README.md

 Project forked from https://github.com/ricksbrown/cowsay/tree/master

+This repo demonstrates the capability of Jeka for executing Java applications from source code, hosted in a remote repository.

+The application is a *cowsay* Java port, build with JeKa.
+It consists in many Java source and resources files.

 ## Prerequisite

-Install JeKa
+Install JeKa.
+No need to have any JDK installed on your machine, JeKa manages it for you.

 ## Execute from anywhere

 Don't need to clone the repo by your own.
-Just execute :
+Just execute from a terminal :

 ```shell
 jeka -r https://github.com/jeka-dev/demo-cowsay -p Hello JeKa